In "The Automobile

 For my own car I tend to favour keeping the starting carb as lean as

 possible.
-If I have used the car the day before then she will normally
+If I have used the car the day before then she would normally

-doesn't fire until the third try.
+push of the button.
 I don't like adding switches to an

 original layout but the panel lamp switch on the pre-war cars operates